rackerlabs/docs-developer-blog/_posts/2018-12-12-aws-security-hub-overview.md

 ![Insight]({% asset_path 2018-12-12-aws-security-hub-overview/insight.png %})

-* Clicking through on that `insight` we see the `finding` we previously turned up in our seach.
+* Clicking through on that `insight`, we see the `finding` we previously turned up in our seach.
 We highlight this and select the `action` we created earlier from the dropdown.
 We are notified in a green across the top of the panel that this operation has been successful.
 ![Action]({% asset_path 2018-12-12-aws-security-hub-overview/action.png %})

-* While we wait for the email notification to arrive we can validate that CloudWatch Events has seen and processed the event triggered by our `action` by visiting ** AWS Console -> CloudWatch -> Events -> Rules ** and click on our "SecHub" rule:
+* While we wait for the email notification to arrive, we can validate that CloudWatch Events has seen and processed the event triggered by our `action` by visiting ** AWS Console -> CloudWatch -> Events -> Rules ** and click on our **SecHub** rule:
 ![Action]({% asset_path 2018-12-12-aws-security-hub-overview/cw_events.png %})

 If we view the metrics for this rule, we should should see `TriggeredRules` reporting a value of `1`.
 Before long, however, an email will appear in our Inbox with the full raw contents of the `finding`.

 ## Where to from here?

 As a PoC, this is interesting, but this is merely a start.
-CloudWatch Events provides a broad selection of targets which enable a high degree of versatility, whether you want to push events to another system, generate a ticket in order to engage human specialists, or automate remediation.
+CloudWatch Events provides a broad selection of targets, which enable a high degree of versatility, whether you want to push events to another system, generate a ticket in order to engage human specialists, or automate remediation.
 What can you accomplish?
 Sign up for the Security Hub preview and share your thoughts and experiences below.

-Something to watch is the extent to which the AWS Security Finding Format takes on a life of its own outside of AWS.
+Something to watch is the extent to which the **AWS Security Finding format** takes on a life of its own outside of AWS.
 Having been compelled to conform to a standard, does this development serve as a catalyst for further cooperation between vendors or the inspiration behind yet to be conceived OSS projects?
 There does not appear to have been much movement on Security Device Event Exchange and the Cisco extension [CICEE](https://www.cisco.com/c/en/us/td/docs/security/ips/specs/CIDEE_Specification.html?dtid=osscdc000283) in recent years, just perhaps this is the impetus which has been lacking.

 ## Resources